How to choose between iOS App Development Vs Android App Development

 Hardware usage control for employee-facing apps

-On the same note, if the company is providing users with mobile devices, they have the flexibility to choose which phone brand to distribute among employees, eliminating the device proliferation problem for their workplace at least.
+On the same note, if the company provides users with mobile devices, they can choose which phone brand to distribute among employees, eliminating the device proliferation problem for their workplace at least.

-This makes testing easier as well, ensuring uniformity and greater control for the business.
+This also makes testing easier, ensuring uniformity and greater control for the business.

 Compare app development ROI for both platforms